 Like I said, it was fun.
 It was novel.
 Then it exploded into social media, and everyone was posting hugot memes and lines.
 It got a little too much and people started going overboard.
 On the surface, hugot posts seem like harmless fun but if you look at the underlying premise it’s actually about bitterness over being single.
 It’s also being used by people to be rude to real-life couples.

 The same thing happened when we were walking on a beach later that day.

-The same thing happened when we were walking, holding hands, on a street at night here in Metro Manila.
+A similar incident happened while we were walking, holding hands, on a street in Metro Manila.
 A couple in a motorcycle wheezed by and shouted at us, “Walang forever!” (“There is no forever!”)

 It also came to a point wherein when we join group tours, someone would complain about having to go with “love birds”.
 Sometimes it can be funny, sometimes it isn’t.
 A lot of times it’s honestly just pathetic.

-Last Valentines Day, I purposedly logged out of Facebook because I didn’t want to see the rush of posts about “bitter” singles, the people who declare “Magbibreak din yan” (“They will break up anyway”) to couples.
+Last Valentines Day, I purposely logged out of Facebook because I didn’t want to see the rush of posts about “bitter” singles, the people who declare “Magbibreak din yan” (“This couple will break up anyway”).
 For the life of me, I could not understand why anyone would make an ill-wish on someone else especially those they don’t even know, even under the guise of a “joke”, or why this is currently acceptable in the Filipino culture.

 When I was on a solo vacation in Coron, I met a local couple.
-We talked traveling with our partners and our similar experiences of other single joiners in group tours giving parinig or snide comments directed to us.
+We talked traveling with our partners and our similar experiences of other single joiners in group tours giving snide comments directed to us.
 It was such a relief to find other people who understand.
 What happened to the spirit of traveling, exactly?

 Basically, over this whole course, I went from being confused, frustrated to tired.
 Now I just want to be with friends where this isn’t even a topic, much more an issue.

 Here are my final thoughts on hugot memes and lines.